My Dinner with Denis Johnson

 We wind our way through the meadow, viewing the funky tilted monstrosities, marveling at the strangeness of the human brain.
 Out here so far from any town, or even any other humans, they seem somehow like a cry for help.
 Though who would ever be wandering this way?
 With the sun down behind the high wall of the mountains and the light turning sepia, we walk in the new chill of the evening back up the old logging road to their house on the hill, and that view: the seemingly unending blue waves of the mountains, their folds soft against the approaching darkness.

 Along the lane, we talk about writing a little bit, with Molly asking specific questions.
 Denis, while allowing he doesn’t much care to think about such things, answers with intelligence and gentle nods of assent, or wry silences if he feels otherwise.
 Does a story need to be moral?
-A look, almost perplexed,
+A look, almost perplexed, off into the woods, but with a small sweet smile; almost a shake of the head, which I interpret to mean, “I don’t think about any of that kind of stuff.”
+Can writing make someone a better person?
+Pause.
+He starts to speak, then smiles again and points out a late-season bloom of bellflower.
+Such gentle tact: beauty, or wreckage?
+Please, he seems to be saying, consider the former; there is such lesser talent in identifying the latter!

 No small number of my heroes have wiped out and hit rock bottom in long-ago days, or at least damaged themselves on the shoals.
 Denis, it would seem, Barry Hannah, certainly.
 Tom McGuane, Jim Harrison, the painter Russell Chatham.
 Is this the same percentage of wipeouts as exist in the general population?
 I don’t know.
 More germane to my journey, and that of my writers, is that there are plenty who did not; who were not as tortured, who somehow moved ahead without the vertiginous amplitudes of bipolarity, addiction, self-medication, despair.

 We talk a little more about writing, but do so before the last light fades, which feels healthy.
-For me, if one is to get into the earnestness and dread that can come from too considered an analysis of why literature works, it is best done in
+For me, if one is to get into the earnestness and dread that can come from too considered an analysis of why literature works, it is best done in the light of day.
+The life of the mind is, after all, for better or worse, a morass of the abstract.
+Why further envelop it in the unseeingness of nighttime?

 Watching my mentors, coupled with my own experience, has led me to suspect that when it comes to writing, one of the key areas for improvement over the long run of a life is not so much about bearing down harder on the nouns and verbs as it is about learning how to take care of one’s mind.
 How to let the brain properly cool down, after asking so much of it.
 The smithy of the soul.
-I’m referring here to “James Joyce’s Refrigerator,” the great New Yorker cartoon by David Jacobson, which showed the great bearded poet perusing a scrap of paper attached to his refrigerator, a shopping list, which
+I’m referring here to “James Joyce’s Refrigerator,” the great New Yorker cartoon by David Jacobson, which showed the great bearded poet perusing a scrap of paper attached to his refrigerator, a shopping list, which read:

 1. Call Bank